 The bonds described in this prospectus supplement are debt securities of Israel being offered under a registration statement filed with the SEC under the U.S. Securities Act of 1933, as amended.
 The accompanying prospectus is part of that registration statement.
 The accompanying prospectus provides you with a general description of the securities that Israel may offer, and this prospectus supplement contains specific information about the terms of this offering and the bonds.
 This prospectus supplement also adds, updates or changes information provided or incorporated by reference in the accompanying prospectus.
-Consequently, before you invest, you should read this prospectus supplement together with the accompanying prospectus as well as the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
+Consequently, before you invest, you should read this prospectus supplement together with the accompanying prospectus as well as the documents incorporated by reference in this prospectus.
 See "Incorporation by Reference" for a description of the documents incorporated by reference in this prospectus.
 Those documents contain information regarding Israel, the bonds and other matters.
-The registration statement, any post-effective amendments thereto, the various exhibits thereto, and the documents incorporated therein by reference, contain additional information about Israel and the bonds.
+The registration statement, any post-effective amendments thereto, the various exhibits thereto, and the bonds.
 Certain terms used but not defined in this prospectus supplement are defined in the prospectus.